michaelpatrickpurcell/Decibel/README.md

 to simpler accounting and more manageable dice pools.
 So, any game system that uses the Decibel dice system will need to specify how to handle opposing modifiers.

+### Example
+Suppose that a player is making a 5dB check with one positive modifier and two negative modifiers.
+The net result is that the player will make a (8-2)dB check.

 ### Figure
 This figure depicts the distribution of the outcome of a modified 3dB check for various amounts of positive and negative modifiers.